 Inside your lungs, those airways divide again and again into smaller tubes called bronchioles.
-At the end of the smallest bronchioles are tiny sacs called alveoli, where your blood dumps carbon dioxide and picks up fresh oxygen to carry to the cells in your body.
+At the end of the smallest bronchioles are tiny sacs called alveoli.
+Here, your blood dumps carbon dioxide and picks up fresh oxygen to carry to the cells in your body.

 When you breathe in and out, your lungs inflate and deflate like balloons.
-But if your airways get blocked or something puts pressure on your lungs, your lungs might not inflate the way they should.
-Doctors call that condition atelectasis, and it can be life-threatening in small children or people who have another lung problem.
+But if your airways get blocked or something puts pressure on your lungs, they might not inflate the way they should.
+Doctors call that condition atelectasis.
+It can be life-threatening in small children or people who have another lung problem.

 Some people may be more likely than others to have atelectasis.
-In addition to surgery, some of the things that can raise your chances of it include:
+Things that can raise your chances of it include:

 - Conditions that damage your nerves and muscles, such as a spinal cord injury or muscular dystrophy